Should you take CBD oil for seizures?

 Around one third of people with epilepsy have drug-resistant epilepsy, which means traditional medication does not control their seizures.
 For people with drug-resistant epilepsy (also known as refractory epilepsy), the possibility that medical marijuana could help them reduce or even end seizures is, of course, exciting.

-Here is everything we know about CBD oil and seizures.
+Here is everything we know about Epidiolex, CBD oil and seizures.

 What is CBD?

 Cannabidiol - known as CBD - is a chemical found in cannabis plants and it is believed to help treat a number of conditions.
 CBD can be extracted from marijuana plants and it is usually turned into an oil that you swallow.
 The FDA has approved one brand of CBD oil - Epidiolex - for the treatment of people with Lennox Gastaut Syndrome, Dravet Syndrome, and tuberous sclerosis complex.

 How does CBD oil stop seizures?